teebarg/react-gen/README.md

 You can customize the templates by modifying the Handlebars template files in the `templates` directory:

-- `crud.hbs`: Template for CRUD components
+- `page.hbs`: Template for Page components
 - `form.hbs`: Template for form components
+- `table.hbs`: Template for datatable components
+- `service.hbs`: Template for service
+- `model.hbs`: Template for model

 ## Contributing